AS Nancy Lorraine

+In June 2023, AS Nancy's shareholding was consolidated between two of the owners, Krishen Sud and Chien Lee, who now own almost 100% of the Club.

+On August 28, 2025, the club announced that Paul Conway had been removed from AS Nancy Lorraine’s Board of Directors by the shareholders.
+Krishen Sud and Chien Lee, who collectively own nearly 100% of the shares, have continued to oversee the management of the club since their takeover in July 2023.
+Paul Conway is no longer a shareholders of AS Nancy Lorraine.

 ASNL is renowned as a club with a good training center.
 One of the club's most notable players is Michel Platini, the former president of UEFA.
 Platini began his career at the club in 1972, playing eight seasons with Nancy.
 He scored the only goal in the aforementioned Coupe de France final and won two French Player of the Year awards whilst playing with the club.
 Platini also established himself as a French international while at the club and went on to achieve numerous team and individual accolades after his departure from Nancy.
 He is considered to be, arguably, the club's greatest player ever and, upon entering the section of the club's official website showing Nancy's greats, a picture of a young Platini is displayed.
-Can also be cited great players such as Mustapha Hadji, African Ballon d'Or in 1998, his brother Youssouf Hadji, counting more than 300 matches under the colors of the club, Olivier Rouyer and Tony Vairelles.
-Other players have emerged or illustrated at the club, such as Tony Cascarino, Jean-Michel Moutier, Roger Lemerre, Aleksandr Zavarov, Bernard Zénier, Clément Lenglet and Michaël Cuisance.
+Other notable players to have played for ASNL include Mustapha Hadji, winner of the African Ballon d'Or in 1998, his brother Youssouf Hadji, with more than 300 matches in the colors of the club, Olivier Rouyer and Tony Vairelles.
+Other players have emerged or shown great promise at the club, such as Tony Cascarino, Jean-Michel Moutier, Roger Lemerre, Aleksandr Zavarov, Bernard Zénier, Clément Lenglet, Michaël Cuisance, Amine Bassi and Neil El Aynaoui.